Birmingham Bulls head back to tornado-stricken state after Knoxville hockey game

 KNOXVILLE, Tenn.
 (WATE) — The Birmingham Bulls hockey team is back home after a long weekend in Knoxville.

-The team area was affected by Thursday night’s storms and are figuring out how they plan to move forward.
+The team’s home state of Alabama was affected by Thursday night’s storms.

-The Birmingham Bulls left Alabama on Thursday to head to Knoxville to play the Ice Bears, not knowing that they would come back home to.
+The Birmingham Bulls left Alabama on Thursday to head to Knoxville to play the Ice Bears, not knowing what they would come back home to after their two-game stint in East Tennessee.

 “Thursday morning we left Alabama at around 11 a.m.
 Central Time and came to Tennessee,” said Craig Simchuk, head coach of the Bulls.